Cloud-Foundations/Dominator/cmd/installer/README.md

 command-line arguments will be provided:
 1. The name of the directory where to write the configuration files
 2. The name of the active (configured) network interface

+### Load tools

+The [BusyBox](https://www.busybox.net/)-based image probably does not have all the tools necessary to configure the storage.
+By default, the target OS image is unpacked to the directory specified by the `-tmpRoot` option.
+If the `tools-imagename` file is present, the specified image is used instead.

 ### Configure storage
 The storage devices are discovered and the image (without objects) is downloaded